elsholz/PyGNS3/project_info.md

 provide command line visualization.
 Oh and telnet interaction of course.
 Perhaps some configuration diffing or synchronization? who knows.

-Plus also perhaps... improvements, error handling, docstrings etc etc etc... and other yak shaving.# TODO
+Plus also perhaps... improvements, error handling, docstrings etc etc etc... and other yak shaving.

-- [ ] update readme
-- [ ] remove unused/ deprecated files
-- [ ] separate development functionality from end-user functionality
-    - [ ] improve logging
-    - [ ] enable/ disable developer mode by provision of developer file
-- [ ] make a list of GNS3 API calls that have been or are yet to be implemented